General Sales & Marketing

 |Hispanic or Latino||10|

-Sales & Marketing appeals to people across the globe.
+Students from other countries are interested in Sales & Marketing, too.
 About 84.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia